Bill Haselman: Late career

 Haselman rejoined the Tigers again on a free agent contract on January 20, 2003, but was released on March 27, before the season started.

 Haselman was signed as a free agent by the Red Sox on April 11, 2003.
 In his second stint with Boston, he was hitless in three at bats in four games.
 He played in his final major league game on September 27, 2003.
 He also played in 79 games with the Triple-A Pawtucket Red Sox.

 Haselman signed as a minor-league free agent with the Baltimore Orioles on December 3, 2003, but retired at the age of 37 before playing in any games.

 Career statistics

-In a thirteen-year major-league career, Haselman played in 589 games, accumulating 416 hits in 1,606 at bats for a .259 career batting average along with 47 home runs, 210 RBI and a .311 on-base percentage.
+In a thirteen-year major-league career, Haselman played in 589 games, accumulating 416 hits in 1,606 at bats for a .259 career batting average, along with 47 home runs, 210 RBI and a .311 on-base percentage.
 He had a .991 career fielding percentage as a catcher.
-While predominantly a catcher (524 games), Haselman also made appearances as a designated hitter (39 games), outfielder (6 games), first baseman (3 games), and third baseman (1 game).
+While predominantly a catcher (524 games), Haselman also made appearances as a designated hitter (39 games), outfielder (six games), first baseman (three games), and third baseman (one game).

-Haselman played in 783 minor-league games during 10 seasons, batting .269 with 95 home runs and 400 RBIs.
+Haselman played in 783 minor-league games over 10 seasons, batting .269 with 95 home runs and 400 RBIs.